bilde2910/NBT-Serializer/README.md

 System.out.println(newAlice.secret);    // Has a crush on Bob
 ```

-Here's how the above NBT serialized class would look like in a class explorer:
+Here's how the above NBT serialized class would look like in an NBT viewer:

 ![Alice.nbt viewed in NBTExplorer](https://raw.githubusercontent.com/bilde2910/NBT-Serializer/master/docs/result.png)